geohot/kvm-kext/README.md

+kvm-kext
 ========

 An implementation of the kvm interface on OS X.
-Exposes /dev/kvm in almost the same way Linux does.
+Exposes /dev/kvm in almost the same way Linux does(see below for differences).

 Project for 15-412 by George Hotz.
 Released under GPLv2.
 Helper functions borrowed from the Linux Kernel.

 Description
 -----------